philanderson888/javascript/README.md

 ```

-## Scoping : Global, Function or Scope.
-Also Lexical or Dynamic
+## scope

+- global
+- function
+- local

+also

+- Lexical scoping

-Lexical scoping : value determined by position when written
+value determined by position when written

+- Dynamic scoping

-Dynamic scoping : value determined by position when called at runtime
+value determined by position when called at runtime

 ## Javascript Switch